-If the layout changed where WTG are moved closer than 2,000 m from verified NSR and the project will be developed, the final layout and sound power emission levels of the selected WTG must be modelled to ensure the noise levels are less than 45 dBA at verified NSR.
+If the project is to be developed in the future, the final layout and sound power emission levels of the selected WTG must be modelled to ensure the noise levels are less than 45 dBA at verified NSR.

 To ensure that noise does not become an issue for future residents, landowners or the local communities, it is recommended that the applicant get written agreement from current landowners and/or community leaders that no new residential dwellings will be developed within areas enveloped by the 42 dBA noise level contour, nor should structures located within the 45 dBA contour be used for residential purposes.